 Related Post : What is Silk and How is it made.

-6 What can you say about the fibers/threads of the fabric ?
+6 What can you say about the fibers/threads of the fabric and its weave ?

 Silk fabric is made of very fine threads but the fibers are strong.
 Artificial silk fibers are very weak, if you compare with silk fibers with the same thickness